DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_results.md

 - _Ummm.
 Well.
 The first thing that pops up.
 I see the logo.
 Strangely, my eye first went to the oil well because that’s the picture and I like pictures.
 So I guess the site is about oil and gas._

-_I’m reading the tagline and I see the oil graphic [in the carousel] so I’m guessing its about administrating federal oil and gas._
+- _I’m reading the tagline and I see the oil graphic [in the carousel] so I’m guessing its about administrating federal oil and gas._

-We still see skepticism around the initiative.
+Audience relatively reflects our intention.

-- _Ummmm…..primarily for lobbyists or people in industry to evaluate data available in one place, condensed information.
+- _Ummmm...primarily for lobbyists or people in industry to evaluate data available in one place, condensed information.
 Or, research institutions or think thanks -- to come up with new ideas._

 - _Ummmm [questioning] it looks like, I was thinking….let’s see, I’m going to go down.
 It looks like any stakeholder involved in oil and gas.
 Plus potentially the public._